 • Sleep-related rhythmic movement disorder is distinguished from developmentally normal sleep-related rhythmic movements by the presence of associated sleep disturbance, impairment of daytime function, or self-inflicted bodily injury.

-• The movements occur at bedtime or near naptime, when the patient is drowsy, or they may occur during any stage of sleep, including REM sleep.
+• The movements occur at bedtime or near naptime when the patient is drowsy or may occur during any stage of sleep, including REM sleep.

 • Sleep-related movements usually occur in infants and young children.
-However, cases of rhythmic movement disorder were reportedly also in adults, both as adult-onset forms of rhythmic movement disorder or relapse forms of prior infantile rhythmic movement disorder.
+However, cases of sleep-related rhythmic movement disorder have also been reported in adults, both as adult-onset forms or relapse forms of prior infantile sleep-related rhythmic movement disorder.

 Repetitive head banging during sleep was first described by Zappert in 1905 and termed “jactatio capitis nocturna.”
 At the same time, Cruchet of France termed it “rhythmie du sommeil.”
 The terms “head banging,” ‘head rolling,” body rocking,” “body rolling,” and jactatio corporis nocturna” have also been applied to describe the movements.
 This condition was named “rhythmic movement disorder” by the International Classification of Sleep Disorders (ICSD) in 1990 to include the different rhythmic movements that occur in sleep (05).
 It was initially classified in the parasomnia section under the subcategory of sleep-wake transition disorders because the movements were thought to occur exclusively during the transition between wake and sleep.